 You must be wondering, isn’t retirement in Singapore or elsewhere after a lifetime of work the holy grail of working?

-The enlightenment stage in the end of our career where we have earned and invested enough to attain financial independence, and can finally relax and travel the world?
+The enlightenment stage in the end of our career where we have earned and invested enough to attain reach financial independence, and can finally relax and travel the world?

 Retirement in Singapore isn’t so simple.